Lucy, Lassie, The Beav: What Were The Best '50s TV Shows?

 The series began in 1952 and aired for more than 20 years.
 Gunsmoke is often referred to as “the best shows of any kind and any time," and boasted an impressive 635 episodes

 The fictional story line of The Lone Ranger tells the story of a patrol of six Texas Rangers that was massacred, with only one surviving member.
 The "lone" survivor, thereafter, disguised himself with a black mask and traveled with his trusted compadre, Tonto, throughout the state of Texas and the American West.
 Their mission was to assist people that were challenged by the lawless elements.
 A silver mine supplies The Lone Ranger with the name of his horse as well as the funds required to finance his wandering life-style and the raw material for his signature bullets.

 Rawhide was a western TV series starring Eric Fleming and Clint Eastwood.
 The show aired for eight seasons on the CBS network on Friday nights, from January 9, 1959, to September 3, 1965, before moving to Tuesday nights from September 14, 1965, until January 4, 1966, with a total of 217 black-and-white episodes.
 The series was produced and sometimes directed by Charles Marquis Warren, who also produced early episodes of Gunsmoke.

-Rawhide was the 6th longest running American television Western, which spanned seven and a half years.
-Wagon train ran for eight years, The Virginian ran for nine years, Bonanza has a fourteen year run, Death Valley Days ran for eighteen years and Gunsmoke ran for twenty years.
+Rawhide was the sixth longest running American television Western, which spanned seven and a half years.
+Wagon Train ran for eight years, The Virginian ran for nine years, Bonanza has a fourteen year run, Death Valley Days ran for eighteen years and Gunsmoke ran for twenty years.

 Like it?
 Share with your friends!